nawa/node-kinopoisk-ru/README.md

-Node.js module for getting film info from [kinopoisk.ru]
+Node.js module for getting film info from [kinopoisk.ru], searhing films by query.
+Operations support login to avoid a ban when you do many requests

 ##Usage
 ```javascript